 Try making a simple bar chart in Tableau

-How to Make Grouped Bar Charts in Tableau
+How to Make Clustered Bar Charts in Tableau

 If you want to compare sales across multiple dimensions (like sales by customer segment and order year, as you see below) then you definitely want a grouped bar chart.